-The amount of of free care provided to patients who are determined by the hospital to be unable to pay their bill
+The amount of free care provided to patients who are determined by the hospital to be unable to pay their bill

 Median Charity Care as a percentage of Total Charges has been steadily increasing (Figures 13 & 14).
-Seven of the last eight quarters have seen increases in seasonally-adjusted Charity Care.
+The past seven quarters have seen increases in seasonally-adjusted Charity Care.